-MTC Resolution No. 3606 Compliance - Regional Project Delivery Policy from the STIP, and a permanent loss of the funds to the county and region.
+MTC Resolution No. 3606 Compliance - Regional Project Delivery Policy

+SB 45 established strict timely use of funds and project delivery requirements for transportation projects programmed in the STIP.
+Missing critical milestones could result in deletion of the project from the STIP, and a permanent loss of the funds to the county and region.
 Therefore, these timely use of funds deadlines must be considered in programming the various project phases in the STIP.
 While SB 45 provides some flexibility with respect to these deadlines by allowing for deadline extensions under certain circumstances, the CTC is very clear that deadline extensions will be the exception rather than the rule.
 MTC Resolution No. 3606, Revised, details the Regional Project Delivery Policy for Regional Discretionary Funding, which may be more restrictive than the State's delivery policy.
 See Attachment C to MTC Resolution No. 4208 for additional extension and amendment procedures.